elhamatokhi/awesomeBook-ES6/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [BOOK APP] <a name="about-project"></a>
+# 📖 [awesomeBook-ES6] <a name="about-project"></a>

-- In this project, WE will built a basic website that allows users to add/remove books from a list .
+- In this project, I built a basic website that allows users to add/remove books from a list.

 ## 🛠 Built With <a name="built-with"></a>